cozy/cozy-libs/packages/cozy-external-bridge/README.md

 ## For container app

-Just add the `useExternalBridge` hook and it will :
+Add the `useExternalBridge` hook and it will :

 - allow history syncing
 - expose a `getContacts` method